 The Company was set up to raise finance for the Alpha Bank Group (of which Alpha Bank A.E. is the Parent).
 This was achieved by the issue of Preferred Securities listed on the Euronext Amsterdam and Frankfurt Stock Exchanges, the proceeds of which are advanced to the Parent (see note 5).
-No other transactions were carried out by the Company since incorporation and therefore the operations for the year consisted in servicing the financial liabilities from the previous period and income generated by the financial assets.
-In addition, the Company incurred minimal administrative expenses.
-As a result, the Directors deem its sole involvement as sufficient to monitor the risks faced by the Company and need not delegate any specific duties to Board committees.
+No dissimilar transactions were carried out by the Company since incorporation and therefore the operations for the year consisted in servicing the financial liabilities from the previous period and income generated by the financial assets.
+As a result, the Directors deem their sole involvement as sufficient to monitor the risks faced by the Company and need not delegate any specific duties to Board committees.